-- Grasp how the art of the past continues to influence contemporary artists.
+- To understand how the art of the past continues to influence contemporary artists working today.